More than 200 bodies found at Indigenous school in Canada

 More bodies may be found because there are more areas to search on the school grounds, Casimir said Friday.

 In an earlier release, she called the discovery an “unthinkable loss that was spoken about but never documented at the Kamloops Indian Residential School.”
+It was the once the site of Canada’s largest residential school.

+From the 19th century until the 1970s, more than 150,000 First Nations children were required to attend state-funded Christian schools as part of a program to assimilate them into Canadian society.
+They were forced to convert to Christianity and not allowed to speak their native languages.
+Many were beaten and verbally abused, and up to 6,000 are said to have died.

+The Canadian government apologized in Parliament in 2008 and admitted that physical and sexual abuse in the schools was rampant.
+Many students recall being beaten for speaking their native languages; they also lost touch with their parents and customs.

+Indigenous leaders have cited that legacy of abuse and isolation as the root cause of epidemic rates of alcoholism and drug addiction on reservations.
-A report more than five years ago by a Truth and Reconciliation Commission detailed harsh mistreatment inflicted on Indigenous children at the the institutions.

-It said at least 3,200 children had died amid abuse and neglect, and it said it had reports of at least 51 deaths at the Kamloops school alone between 1915 and 1963.
+A report more than five years ago by a Truth and Reconciliation Commission said at least 3,200 children had died amid abuse and neglect, and it said it had reports of at least 51 deaths at the Kamloops school alone between 1915 and 1963.

 “This really resurfaces the issue of residential schools and the wounds from this legacy of genocide towards Indigenous people,” Terry Teegee, Assembly of First Nations regional chief for British Colombia, said Friday.